awsdocs/amazon-rds-user-guide/doc_source/Appendix.SQLServer.CommonDBATasks.Workload.md

 1. Start SQL Server Profiler\.
 It is installed in the Performance Tools folder of your SQL Server instance folder\.
 You must load or define a trace definition template to start a client\-side trace\.

-1. In the SQL Server Profiler File menu, click **New Trace**\.
+1. In the SQL Server Profiler File menu, choose **New Trace**\.
 In the **Connect to Server** dialog box, enter the DB instance endpoint, port, master user name, and password of the database you would like to run a trace on\.

 1. In the **Trace Properties** dialog box, enter a trace name and choose a trace definition template\.
 A default template, TSQL\_Replay, ships with the application\.
 You can edit this template to define your trace\.
 Edit events and event information under the **Events Selection** tab of the **Trace Properties** dialog box\.
 For more information about trace definition templates and using the SQL Server Profiler to specify a client\-side trace see the documentation in [MSDN](http://msdn.microsoft.com/en-us/library/ms173494%28v=sql.105%29.aspx)\.